 House Hunt with a Professional Realtor

 Clever Partner Agents can help you find a neighborhood that fits your family’s lifestyle and financial situation.
 Our Partner Agents are full service.
-They can also save you money through a home buyer rebate.
-It can provide $1,000 back on your home’s purchase price.
-You can use this money for the down payment or to help pay for closing costs.
+They can also save you money when you Buy with Clever.
+Qualifying buyers receive 0.5% of the purchase price back after closing on homes over $150,000.

 Clever partners with top real estate agents from major companies like Keller Williams, Century 21, and RE/MAX.
 Clever Partner Agents can point you to government grants and cost-saving opportunities so that you can buy your ideal home sooner.